Texas woman critical after deadly accidental poisoning

 BSA Health System in Amarillo says five patients are in stable condition at its hospital.

-Authorities say poisonous gas appears to have been released when someone used water to wash away a pesticide that was under Balderas' home.
+Authorities say poisonous gas appears to have been released when someone used water to wash away a pesticide sprayed under Balderas' home.
 Her relationship with the other victims and their names haven't been released.